 Known as ‘The Beano Album’, this opened up the Blues to a new young audience on both sides of the Atlantic.
 Eric Clapton had left the Yardbirds because he thought they were going ‘commercial’ and this album, recorded with John Mayall’s superb band, is a powerful statement of his intent.
 Clean production allows the passionate enegy of the music to shine through, and it set a high benchmark for others to aspire to.
 It's probably no exaggeration to say Blues-Rock starts here, and it's devastating stuff.

 The late 60s were a time of experimentation and this album is full of it.
-When Jimmy Page, John Paul Jones, Ronnie Wood and Keith Moon fool around with some Chicago Classics and write some new Blues too, the result is sensational.
-It laid the foundations of Blues-Rock and Heavy Metal, inspired the formation of Led Zeppelin, and it’s still amazingly fresh today.
+When Jeff Beck, Jimmy Page, John Paul Jones, Ronnie Wood and Keith Moon fool around with some Chicago Classics and write some new Blues too, the result is sensational.
+It laid the foundations of Blues-Rock and Heavy Metal, inspired the formation of Led Zeppelin, and it's still amazingly fresh today.
 Remastered to get rid of some studio glitches, this essential music has never sounded better.
-(Not all experiments work, so lets forget Greensleeves: she’d been rolling in the grass!)
+(Not all experiments work, so lets forget Greensleeves: she'd been rolling in the grass!)

 And if you plan to own just two live Blues albums, this is the other one!
-The energy positively crackles from his fingers as Rory plays to his home-countrymen, even in the acoustic numbers.
-Rory was a guitarist of outstanding inventive skills who knew he was ‘standing on the shoulders of giants’, and he touched the hearts of his audience with his blistering interpretation of the Blues.
+The energy positively crackles from his fingers as Rory Gallagher plays to his home-countrymen, even in the acoustic numbers.
+Rory was a guitarist of outstanding inventive skills who knew he was 'standing on the shoulders of giants', and he touched the hearts of his audience with his blistering interpretation of the Blues.
 Combining the best of his own songs with masterly versions of some classic tunes, Rory ‘brings it home’ in style.

 Return to the Heartlands

 In 60s America, a new audience for the Blues meant that young men like Paul Butterfield, who learned his harp skills in South-side Chicago clubs where he was often the only white face, could sell millions of albums.
-Buddy Guy was one of the second wave of West-side guitarists who came up at this time, and his work with Junior Wells began after the ‘British Invasion’ and lasted for thirty years.
+Buddy Guy was one of the second wave of West-side guitarists who came up at this time, and his work with Junior Wells began after the 'British Invasion' and lasted for decades.
 When the dust settled, Blues and Blues-Rock had been established as a cornerstone of music, with records in the charts, specialist Blues labels and at least one club in every town.

-When Stevie-Ray Vaughan came along in the 80s, the Blues was suffering a respite, but his hard-rocking Texas Roadhouse style brought it to the fore again along with new names like Robert Cray and Albert Collins, and even John Lee Hooker had a worldwide hit album.
+When Stevie-Ray Vaughan came along in the 80s, the Blues was suffering a period of respite, but his hard-rocking Texas Roadhouse style brought it to the fore again along with new names like Robert Cray and Albert Collins, and even John Lee Hooker had a worldwide hit album.

 Willie Dixon said, “Blues is the roots, and all the other music is the fruits.”
 The legacy of the Blues has penetrated all forms of modern music.
 It was the basis of Rock'n'Roll; it mingled with Gospel music to give us Soul; it gave a form to Hard Rock; you can even trace the roots of Rap to early 'talking Blues'.
 It continues to inspire young musicians to experiment with the form, and people like Ben Harper, Joe Bonamassa and The Tedeschi/Trucks Band on keep thrilling huge audiences and selling ship-loads of albums.